cozy/cozy-docs/src/documents/hack/getting-started/architecture-overview.html.md

 ---
-title: "Architecture Overview"
+title: "Understand the Cozy Architecture"
 layout: "default"
 category: "hack"
 menuOrder: 3
 ---

-# Architecture Overview
+# Understand the Cozy Architecture

 It is important to understand how Cozy is built to understand how it works.
 Let's quickly see how it looks like.

 ![Architecture Overview](/assets/images/cozy-architecture.png)

 Too long, don't want to read ?
-Check out what you should remember! (*link to bottom of page*)
+Check out [what you should remember](#what-you-should-remember)!

 Cozy is made of three different layers: